| |

 convinced me this little ditty is one of the most perfect rock'n'roll

-ubiquitous on year-end Top 40 radio, not heard near as much now.
-Serve
+on Top 40 radio, not heard near as much now.
+Serve with Brenda Lee, Rockin'

 And finally,